BBA Approved cut edge corrosion treatment from Liquasil. Flexlap is our self-levelling silicone product for treating cut edge corrosion.

 A Better Cut Edge Corrosion Treatment

-Liquasil has designed a simpler, cheaper, more effective and easier to apply system that actually works.
+Contractors tell us that it’s simpler, cheaper, more effective and easier to apply than others.

-In most cases, the joints on overlapping roof sheets at the mid-lap areas should not be sealed.
+When cut edge corrosion is in the early stages, we recommend the joints on overlapping roof sheets at the mid-lap areas are not sealed.

-Liquasil’s Flexlap can provide huge cost savings against most other cut edge corrosion treatment systems, as well as significantly lower installation costs and a more resilient treatment.
+Liquasil’s Flexlap can provide significant cost savings against most other cut edge corrosion treatment systems.

 Can An Existing Cut Edge Corrosion Treatment Be Over-Coated?